mirs002/Roblox-Automatic-Verification/README.md

 ## Additional Steps
-1. You can create your own encryption key using ``generateKey.py`` and assign it in ``main.py`` line 13
+1. You can create your own encryption key using ``generateKey.py`` and assign it in ``main.py`` line 13 (I am aware this is not the most secure way to store credentials, but i tried to make it as simple as possible.)

 ## To-Do Features